RubenDillon/tanzu/tap2/readme.md

             http://learning-center-guided.solateam.be
 ```

-## Deploy the Training Portal
+## Deploy the different Learning Portals
 ```
     1. Run the following command

+            kubectl apply -f learning/training-portal.yaml

-            kubectl apply -f training-portal.yaml
+            kubectl apply -f learning/portal.yaml

     2. Review the deployment

             kubectl get workshops

-    3. Verify the deployment and where the Training Portal is available

-    4. Create the trainning portal

-            kubectl apply -f portal.yaml

-     5. To see what we have created
+    3. To see what we have created

             kubectl get learningcenter-training -o name

-     6. To see the sessions created
+    4. To see the sessions created

             kubectl get workshopsessions

-     7. To found the portals information and admin users use the following
+    5. To found the portals information and admin users use the following

             kubectl get trainingportals

-      8. To deploy a Spring Boot workshop, go to /learning on this git
+    6. To deploy a Spring Boot workshop, go to /learning on this git

             kubectl apply -f spring-workshop.yaml